arash-n/Superficial-WM/README.md

 ### Superficial White Matter Mask and Atlas for ROI Analysis

-Here I'll share superficial white matter (SWM) mask/atlases for use in TBSS or tractography analyses.
-The SWM mask is in MNI space and is created as described previously<sup>1</sup>.
+Here we'll share superficial white matter (SWM) mask/atlases for use in TBSS or tractography analyses.
+The SWM mask is in MNI space and is created as described previously<sup>1</sup>. <b>This repository is still underconstruction.</b>

 Download the SWM-mask from the following link: